Asian-Style Baked Rockfish

 - freshly ground black pepper

-- 1 whole carrot, peeled and finely julienned
+- 1 medium carrot peeled and finely julienned

-- 1.5 inch piece of ginger, peeled and finely julienned
+- 1½ inch chunk ginger root peeled and finely julienned

 - 2 tablespoons + 1 teaspoon soy sauce